yetanalytics/lrsql/doc/docker.md

 #### Other DBMSs

 The SQL LRS Dockerfile uses the SQLite run script in `bin` as the default `CMD`.
-To change to another DBMS use the corresponding script.
+To change to another DBMS, like Postgres or MariaDB, use the corresponding script.
 For instance to use Postgres:

 ``` shell
 docker run \